James Franklin (American football coach): 2013 season

 A minor controversy occurred when Vanderbilt canceled games at home with Northwestern and away games with Ohio State.
 A letter was sent cancelling the games, the explicit reason being the need to accommodate Mizzou into Vanderbilt's SEC East Division.
-Northwestern, like Vanderbilt in the SEC the sole private institution in the Big Ten, alleged that the real reason was fear on the part of Vanderbilt to continue playing its Big Ten counterpart—a series which had been referred to as the Battle of the Nerds.
+Northwestern, the sole private institution in the Big Ten, like Vanderbilt in the SEC, alleged that the real reason was fear on the part of Vanderbilt to continue playing its Big Ten counterpart—a series which had been referred to as the Battle of the Nerds.

 Additionally, Vanderbilt's 25 combined wins in Franklin's three years in charge was the Commodores' highest total in school history.
 Franklin finished his Vanderbilt career with a record of 24–15 (an average of 8 wins per year).